 I only make Hamantaschen once a year.
 They are delicious triangle shaped cookies that resemble Haman’s hat from the Purim story in the Bible.
-Hamantaschen can be filled with fruit purée; and they can be iced and covered with sprinkles.
-They can also be turned into savoury hors d’oeuvres.
-There is no end to the number of innovative and creative ways they can be treated.
+Hamantaschen can be filled with fruit purée.
+They can be iced and covered with sprinkles and they can also be turned into savoury hors d’oeuvres.
+There is no end to the number of innovative and creative ways Hamantaschen can be treated.
 I love looking at all of them.
 That being said, my family, and the Purim guests, who have been coming to me for over 20 years, look forward to being served the traditional Hamantaschen fillings of prune, poppyseed (mohn) and apricot.
 One year, my group got a surprise.
 I had fresh pumpkin purée in my freezer; so I decided to add “Pumpkintaschen” to the mix.
 Thanksgiving and Purim are two of my favorite holidays so why not have a little crossover!

 Prep time: 15 minutes to make dough